 IBD includes Crohn’s Disease and Ulcerative Colitis.
 See those terms for more information.

-Leaky gut is a fancy way of saying that there is inflammation in the digestion tract and thus leakiness of the intestinal lining.
-This is really just a part of IBS.
+Leaky gut is a fancy way of saying that there is inflammation in the digestion tract and thus leakiness of the intestinal lining (article by Dr. Gesci in the journal Digestion).
+This is really just a symptom of IBS.
 We can help you sort out why it’s happening and get to the root of the problem.

 Lymphocytic colitis is a type of inflammation of the colon.
 In simple terms, it means that your immune system is upset about something.
-If you have lymphocytic colitis, then you probably have IBS.
+If you have lymphocytic colitis, then you probably have IBS, as shown in the journal Gastroenterology.
 You can usually solve them together.

 Having IBS generally implies that you are not digesting your food well, which usually means that you aren’t absorbing your nutrients well.
 This is malabsorption.
 Solving IBS solves the malabsorption problem.

-Microscopic colitis is a broad term for several types of inflammation in the colon.
-In our experience most people with this diagnosis have IBS.
+Microscopic colitis is a broad term for several types of inflammation in the colon, including lymphocytic colitis.
+In our experience most people with this diagnosis have IBS, and the journal Gastroenterology agrees.

 Motility disorders are fancy ways of saying that food is moving either too slowly or too quickly through your digestive tract, i.e. constipation and diarrhea.
-It’s another way of saying that you have IBS.
+It’s another way of saying that you have IBS (article by Dr. Lind).

 Nausea is a sign that your stomach is irritated by your food.
-Many IBS sufferers complain of nausea and find that both nausea and IBS improve at the same time.
+Many IBS sufferers complain of nausea (the American Journal of Gastroenterology shows a high correlation between IBS and nausea) and we find that both nausea and IBS improve at the same time.

 Ulcerative Colitis is not as different from IBS as many people believe.
-There is a tremendous amount of overlap in these two conditions, and many people suffer from both at the same time.
+There is a tremendous amount of overlap in these two conditions (as discuss in Expert Review of Gastroenterology), and many people suffer from both at the same time.
 Solving IBS has often dramatically improved Ulcerative Colitis in our patients.
-We’ll work with you and your other doctors to dramatically increase your ability to heal your digestive tract for the long term.
+We’ll work with you and your other doctors to increase your ability to heal your digestive tract for the long term.
 Don’t let this debilitating condition slow you down.
 Call us today for an appointment!

 If you’re vomiting, then your body is rejecting what you’re eating.
 Sorting this out is often similar to solving IBS.